The Department of Education shall continue to implement the federal No Child Left Behind Act, Public Law 107-110, without interruption.

 (3) identify a school as not making adequate yearly progress only after the school has missed the adequate yearly progress targets in the same subgroup for two consecutive years;

-(4) determine when to hold schools accountable for including an English learner in adequate yearly progress calculations;
+(4) determine when to hold schools accountable for including a student with limited English proficiency in adequate yearly progress calculations;

 (5) allow a district not making adequate yearly progress to offer supplemental educational services as an option before offering school choice;

 (6) allow a district not making adequate yearly progress to also be the supplemental educational services provider;

 (7) allow the state to maintain a subgroup size to 40 for the purposes of calculating adequate yearly progress for subgroups of students with limited English proficiency and subgroups of students with disabilities; and